BitCANN/bitcann-contracts/README.md

 #### Why heartbeat?
 If the domain has been inactive for > 2 years then the domain is considered as abandoned and anyone can prove the inactivity and burn the auth+heartbeat NFT to make the auction of auction possible.

+Permanent domain ownership with a 2-year activity requirement
+- Domains are owned permanently as long as owners perform at least one on-chain action in a span of 2 years
+- If no activity is detected, the domain becomes eligible for re-auction

 #### Why has ID+heartBeat NFT in the domain contract?
 why attach auctionID to the auth/heartbeat NFT? because if there comes a time when the domain is